gooftroop/treehouse/README.md

 The `error` middleware wraps all custom middleware and handlers in a `try/catch` to provide a uniform way to log the error and send the appropriate response.
 The `error` middleware ensures that the caught `Error` is some form of `ApiError`, so it is recommended that, if you throw a custom `Error` from any middleware or handlers, you extend `ApiError`.

-Axon also provides one common request handler for responding to health check requests at `/health`.
+Treehouse also provides one common request handler for responding to health check requests at `/health`.
 The handler is located under `src/api/v1/handlers`.

 Third-party middleware references:
 - [helmet](https://www.npmjs.com/package/koa-helmet)